jnpranav2007-sudo/HEART-DISEASE-PREDICTION-USING-MACHINE-LEARNING-CLASSIFICATION-MODELS./README.md

-❤️ MY MAJOR PROJECT ON HEART DISEASE PREDICTION USING MACHINE LEARNING CLASSIFICATION MODELS
+HEART DISEASE PREDICTION USING MACHINE LEARNING CLASSIFICATION MODELS

 This project predicts the likelihood of heart disease in a patient using machine learning models.
 The goal is to assist healthcare professionals with early diagnosis and preventive care.
 ---